100+ Singapore Craft Beer Bars, Restaurants & Shops: A Comprehensive Guide & Map

 Make reservations via inline

 ATR boasts an impressive 32 taps behind the bar.
 Glasses come in 7-oz tasters and 16-oz Spiegelau glasses, with some having an 11-oz option.
 Stone and Deschutes beers are a regular fixture but you’ll also find kegs from other countries and the occasional Singapore craft beer.
 Besides these, full-sized meals, wines and spirits are also available.
-You can register as a member to get 2.5% back of your bill back and $20 to use on your birthday month.
+On Mondays, Tuesdays and Wednesdays, full pours go for 15-30% less the usual prices.

 Other outlet: Geylang